 Home › Biological sample › Cancer › Breast

-The development of drugs and diagnostic tests for the treatment and detection of breast cancer requires conducting studies on biological samples obtained from patients with breast cancer.
+Creating drugs and diagnostic tests for treating and detecting breast cancer necessitates conducting studies on biological samples collected from breast cancer patients.

-A brief overview of the various breast cancer types and how the services offered by Labtoo contribute to accelerating research and development projects in the pharmaceutical industry.
+A concise summary of the different types of breast cancer and the ways in which Labtoo's services help speed up research and development initiatives in the pharmaceutical sector.

 Breast cancer is characterized by a molecular classification based on the presence or absence of specific receptors on tumor cells: estrogen receptors (ER), progesterone receptors (PR), and human epidermal growth factor receptors (HER2).